Nice to meet you.

 You get a credit card loan simply by applying for a credit card and getting approved.
 You can apply at banks, online, over the mail, and at stores that offer their own credit card, to name a few places.

 In order to get approved for a credit card, you need to have a good credit score.
 This seems counterintuitive since you may be applying for a credit card in order to improve your credit score.
-Hopefully, you’ve been able to build up credit in other ways, such as through paying bills and loans on time.
+Hopefully, you’ve been able to build up credit in other ways, such as by paying bills and loans on time.

 If you’re rejected, you have a couple of options.
 You can call the card issuer and ask for them to reconsider your application.
 If they say no, your other option is to wait six months and apply again after you’ve taken steps to increase your credit score.